UTSCC09/project-team-kat/README.md

 ## Maintenance

-We've added logs to ensure that both frontend and backend errors can be catched, if they arise.
+We've added logs to ensure that both frontend and backend errors can be caught, if they arise.
 We've also thoroughly tested our applications a few days before the final deadline to ensure no last minute bugs and issues.

+We're also using DigitalOcean's built-in monitoring tools to track our application's metrics and status (latency, response times, throughput, memory, disk usage, system status, etc.).

 ## Challenges